forrestcai35/Font-Visualizer/README.md

-# Tkinter-Font-Viewer
+Font-Visualizer

 ## Description
-A simple font visualizer for all available fonts on Tkinter.
+A simple font visualizer for all available fonts on your system.